Will versus trust

 LIVING TRUST

-You establish this Trust while you are still alive and designate a Trustee to administer it.
-It enables you to maintain control over your assets while you are living and specify exactly how those assets are to be distributed upon your death.
-The Trustee can be a professional with financial knowledge, a relative or friend, a professional Trust company, or yourself.
-If you designate yourself, you should also establish a successor Trustee to handle the Trust after your death.
-Living Trusts can be revocable or irrevocable.
+A Living Trust is created and funded during your life.
+It enables you to maintain control over your assets while you are living and specify exactly how those assets are to be distributed upon your death or incapacity.
+The Trustee can be a relative, a friend, a professional fiduciary, a Corporate Trustee, or yourself.
+If you designate yourself, you should also establish a Successor Trustee to handle the Trust upon your death or incapacity.

 SPECIFIC-USE TRUST